21 Best Off The Beaten Path Places in Japan (2025 Guide)

 And the best place to get this dish and other mouth-watering local cuisine is from the iconic yatai (food stand).

-What Is There To Do In Fukuoka Off the Beaten Path
+What Is There to Do in Fukuoka

 Yakushima